newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Visit the Court Record Custodian

-After the interested party has identified the right court, a request to inspect and/or copy the court records can be made in person at the office of the court clerk, who is responsible for maintaining records for the court.
+After the interested party has identified the correct court, a request to inspect and/or copy the court records can be made in person at the office of the court clerk, who is responsible for maintaining records for the court.

 • Provide Identification and Required Fees

-Additionally, publicly available records are accessible from some third-party websites.
-These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Additionally, publicly available records may be accessible from some third-party websites.
+Operating independently without ties to any state government body, such platforms' websites offer the benefit of not being limited by geographical record availability.
+They can often serve as a starting point when researching a specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-• The name of someone involved, providing it is not a juvenile
+• The name of someone involved, provided it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+• The assumed location of the record in question, such as a city, county, or state name

-Third-party sites are not government-sponsored websites, and record availability may differ from official channels.
+Third-party sites are not government-sponsored websites.
+Record availability may differ from official channels.

 How Do I Find New Mexico Criminal Court Records by Mail?